qimingye-creator/qimingye-creator.github.io/content/publication/conference-paper/index.md

 abstract: 3D occupancy and scene flow offer a detailed and dynamic representation of 3D scene.
 Recognizing the sparsity and complexity of 3D space, previous vision-centric methods have employed implicit learning-based approaches to model spatial and temporal information.
 However, these approaches struggle to capture local details and diminish the model's spatial discriminative ability.
 To address these challenges, we propose a novel explicit state-based modeling method designed to leverage the occupied state to renovate the 3D features.
 Specifically, we propose a sparse occlusion-aware attention mechanism, integrated with a cascade refinement strategy, which accurately renovates 3D features with the guidance of occupied state information.
 Additionally, we introduce a novel method for modeling long-term dynamic interactions, which reduces computational costs and preserves spatial information.
 Compared to the previous state-of-the-art methods, our efficient explicit renovation strategy not only delivers superior performance in terms of RayIoU and mAVE for occupancy and scene flow prediction but also markedly reduces GPU memory usage during training, bringing it down to 8.7GB.

 # Summary.
 An optional shortened abstract.
 summary: We propose STCOcc, a novel explicit state-based modeling method designed to leverage the occupied state to renovate 3D features for occupancy and scene flow prediction.
-Our method employs a sparse occlusion-aware attention mechanism and a cascade refinement strategy, achieving superior performance while significantly reducing GPU memory usage during training.

 tags:
   - Large Language Models